 _release_resources was never delivered.
 This should occur after the cancellation for all tasks in "completed" states.

-Added by bmbouter almost 3 years ago
+Added by bmbouter about 3 years ago

 Adds additional lock cleanup to worker cleanup

 As another layer of security to guard against lock cleanup not occurring due to Redis not delivering the _release_resource task, ensure all locks are also cleaned up even for tasks that are in their final states.